 Do you want to track link clicks and button clicks in WordPress?

-Tracking link and button clicks helps you uncover how users interact with your website.
-You can use the insights to improve your website and plan your strategy accordingly.
+Tracking links and button clicks help uncover how users interact with your website.
+You can use the insights to improve your website and plan your marketing and content strategies accordingly.

 In this guide, we’ll show you how to easily track link clicks and button clicks in WordPress.

 Links and buttons are two of the most common ways users interact with any website on the internet.
-These are also the elements that lead website visitors to make purchases, sign up, and convert into a customer.
+These elements also lead website visitors to make purchases, sign up, and convert into customers.

-Tracking how your users interact with different elements on your website helps you learn what’s working on your website.
-More importantly, it helps you learn what’s not working and needs improvement.
+Tracking how your users interact with different elements on your WordPress website helps you learn what’s working on your website.
+More importantly, it helps you understand what’s not working and needs improvement.

 We have broken down this guide into the following sections, so you can easily follow along.